You can reach me by email through the Contact Us page.

 Resume: Tom Christiansen, Resume

 LinkedIn Profile: Tom Christiansen, LinkedIn

-My interest in electronics started in the early 1980ies when I started building power supplies to power various experiments, usually involving letting the magic smoke out of electronic components.
+My interest in electronics started in the early 1980ies when I started building power supplies to power various experiments, which usually involved letting the magic smoke out of electronic components.
 My career in electronics started in 1991, while I was still in high school, when I landed a job as an electronics technician.
 In 2002, I earned my Master’s degree in Electrical Engineering at University of Washington, Seattle.
 My electronics career continued at National Semiconductor and Texas Instruments where I designed precision op-amps and precision timing circuits for use in cellphone base stations.

 My philosophy is simple: Engineering : : Done : : Right.

 I set my customers and clients up for success.
 I provide well-designed circuits and circuit boards that are well tested, peer reviewed, and well documented.
-My boards have all been prototyped before production and the bugs have been ironed out.
+My boards have all been prototyped before production and any bugs have been addressed.
 The board layout does matter for circuit performance.
 If you want precision performance – i.e. low susceptibility to electromagnetic interference and low noise – the board needs to be optimized for signal integrity.
 This is especially important in circuits that require high signal-to-noise ratio, such as audio circuits, and in circuits that is exposed to fast current spikes, such as high voltage regulators and switching regulators.

 All circuits and circuit boards offered on this page are peer reviewed and have been optimized for signal integrity and circuit performance.
 In addition, all audio circuits have been extensively tested by listening tests.